SAP/spartacus-docs/_pages/fsa/features/fsa-policy-change.md

 ![Policy details page]({{ site.baseurl }}/assets/images/fsa/policy_details.png)

-### Adding additional drivers
+### Adding Additional Drivers

-By clicking on 'add' button in the Drivers section of 'Who or What is Insured' accordion, the user enteres Policy Change process for additonal driver.
-User is presented with the form requesting information about additional driver.
-Note that 'Effective date' field is disabled and cannot be changed by Policy holder.
+By clicking  the **Add** button in the Drivers section of the 'Who or What is Insured' accordion, the user initiate the Policy Change process for adding an additional driver to the policy.
+User is presented with the form requesting information about the additional driver.
+Note that 'Effective date' field is disabled and cannot be changed by the policyholder.

 ![Policy details page]({{ site.baseurl }}/assets/images/fsa/additional_driver_form.png)

-Once all the required fileds are filled user can proceed to the final step of Policy change process for additional driver.
+Once all the required fields are filled in, the user can proceed to the final step of the Policy Change process for adding a driver.
-On this step user is presented with an overview of the change being applied to the current Policy.
+On this step, the user is presented with an overview of the change applied to the current Policy.

 ![Policy details page]({{ site.baseurl }}/assets/images/fsa/change_preview.png)

-By clicking on submit, a Confirmation page is displayed indicating the request has been submitted.
+When the user clicks **Submit**, a Confirmation page is displayed, indicating that the request has been submitted.

 ![Policy details page]({{ site.baseurl }}/assets/images/fsa/cr_confirmation.png)

-Policy change can be observed by visiting Policy details page again.
-In the 'Who or What is Insured' accordion there should be an additional section containing info about additional driver, with headline 'Driver 2'.
+The user can see the policy change by visiting the Policy Details page again.
+In the 'Who or What is Insured' accordion there should be an additional section containing information about the additional driver, with the headline 'Driver 2'.

 ![Policy details page]({{ site.baseurl }}/assets/images/fsa/driver_added.png)